 421.11 Acceptance.
 Maintain continuous control of the Binder to dry aggregate proportioning to conform to the approved mix design within a tolerance of 2 gallons per ton (8.5 L/metric ton).
 Control the spread rate to not less than the specified quantity of aggregate per square yard (square meter) on a dry weight basis.

 The Engineer will base acceptance of the Binder to dry aggregate proportion and spread rate on the Engineer’s summary of quantities used each day.
+The Engineer will approve and accept a day’s application of microsurfacing provided:

+A. The Engineer’s summary indicates conformance with the above control requirements for proportioning and spread rate and

+B. The pavement is free from excessive scratch marks, tears, rippling and other surface irregularities, longitudinal joints and lane edges coincide with any lane lines and edge lines and transverse joints are uniform, neat and provide a smooth transition.

-The Engineer will approve and accept a day’s application of microsurfacing providedhe Engineer’s summary indicates conformance with the above control requirements for proportioning and spread rateThe spread rate requirement does not apply to rut fill courses if the Contractor filled the wheel paths according to this specification.
+The spread rate requirement does not apply to rut fill courses if the Contractor filled the wheel paths according to this specification.

 421.12 Method of Measurement.
-The Department will Microsurfacing, Surface Course and Microsurfacing, Leveling Course by the number of square yards (square meters), complete and accepted in place.
+The Department will measure Microsurfacing, Surface Course and Microsurfacing, Leveling Course by the number of square yards (square meters), complete and accepted in place.
 The Department will base the width of the pavement course on the width shown on the plans, specified in this specification, or directed by the Engineer.
 The Department will measure the length along the centerline of each roadway or ramp.

-The Department will Microsurfacing, Rut Fill Course by the number of tons (metric tons) of dry aggregate used, complete and accepted in place.
+The Department will measure Microsurfacing, Rut Fill Course by the number of tons (metric tons) of dry aggregate used, complete and accepted in place.
 The Department will base the weight of the dry aggregate used on the ticket net weight of individual loads from an approved scale.

 421.13 Basis of Payment.
 The cost of tack coat is incidental to Microsurfacing.